Chinchillas sleep a lot.

-Will Chinchillas Sleep with You?
+Will Chinchillas Sleep With You?

-They can run away easily and find trouble in any room easily if it’s not fully chinchilla proofed.
+Keep in mind that chinchillas sleep during the day and are more awake at night.
+They can run away easily and find trouble in any room easily, if it’s not fully chinchilla proofed.

 Is My Chinchilla Sleeping Too Often?

-Some chinchilla owners state that they believe that their chinchillas are sleeping too much or that they are concerned with the lack of activity that their chinchillas are displaying.
+Some chinchilla owners believe their chinchillas are sleeping too much or they are concerned with the lack of activity that their chinchillas are displaying.

 This means that you are most likely never to notice when your chinchilla’s activity levels are the highest unless you sleep in the same room with them which I always advise against.

 Do Chinchillas Like Hammocks?

 In the wild, they burrow or find dark places that they feel safe.
 They are preyed on so heavily in the wild that this how they feel safe.